Skip to Content, Navigation, or Footer.

 The Office of The Provost provides supplemental materials on navigating the bill, in these meetings.
 The website states, "These sessions are designed to continue the dialogue, offer additional guidance, and address specific questions.
 To ensure meaningful discussion, each session will be limited to 20 participants.”

-The Plainsman has reached out to Davis-Sramek and Virginia Davis, chair of Auburn University faculty senate, requesting an interview or statement and is awaiting a response.
+The Plainsman has reached out to Davis-Sramek and Virginia Davis, chair of Auburn University faculty senate, statement.
+Virginia Davis responded with the following.

 Brychelle Brooks, senior majoring in public and professional writing with a minor in information systems, has been with The Auburn Plainsman since August 2023.
 She previously served as the Campus Reporter, Opinion Editor and Newsletter Editor.
 She is currently serving as the Editor-in-Chief.